 Dr. McKerlie is a comparative pathologist and phenogenomic scientist.
 He established his research program at The Hospital for Sick Children (SickKids) in 2002 when he came from the Research Institute at Sunnybrook Health Sciences Centre where he was Director of the Department of Comparative Research.

 He received his DVM (1991) and Doctorate of Veterinary Science (1997) in comparative pathology from the Ontario Veterinary College.
-He is a Member of the Royal College of Veterinary Surgeons in the U.K., and licensed by the College of Veterinarians of Ontario.
+He is a Member of the Royal College of Veterinary Surgeons in the UK, and licensed by the College of Veterinarians of Ontario.
 From 2002 to 2007, Dr. McKerlie led the planning and development of The Centre for Phenogenomics (TCP), a government of Canada designated national research facility owned and operated by SickKids and Mount Sinai Hospital.
-After TCP opened in 2007, he led TCP as CEO, then as Director of Research Partnerships, and since 2019 is a member of TCP’s Senior Management Team.
+After TCP opened in 2007, he led TCP as CEO and as Director of Research Partnerships until 2019.

 Pathology is the study of the causes and effects of disease.
 Comparative pathology compares and integrates those causes and effects across different species.